secretstartups/handbook/content/job-families/sales/professional-services-education-services.md

 ### Responsibilities

-- Maintain a cohesive set of real-world, scenario-based labs to reinforce the learning objectives for the courseware by offering hands-on learning for learners
+- Maintain a cohesive set of real-world, scenario-based labs to reinforce the learning objectives for the self-paced courseware by offering hands-on learning for learners
-- Create templates and scripts to automate the deployment of these resources
+- Develop and maintain templates and scripts to automate deployment of resources required by self-paced courses labs
 - Utilize automated lab and courseware publishing processes to manage and deploy content.
 - Collaborate with SMEs, and other teams (engineering, support, professional services, etc.) to maintain technically accurate training labs that meet the learning objectives.
-- Develop templates and scripts to automate deployment of resources required by labs
 - Understand and apply security standards to lab environments
 - Author lab instructions
 - Stay up to date on GitLab new training/certification announcements and changes to existing education programs